graph-algorithms/edge-addition-planarity-suite/JOSS/paper.md

 Several large scientific software packages offer a graph planarity algorithm, which is a complex graph algorithm suitable for benchmarking graph libraries.
-Mathematica and Wolfram Alpha include planarity algorithms, but these packages are not meant for high performance graph algorithms, so the Library for Efficient Data Types and Algorithms ([LEDA](https://leda.uni-trier.de/leda/guide/Index.html)) is significantly faster than they are because it is an industrial library designed for
+Mathematica and Wolfram Alpha include planarity algorithms, but these packages are not meant for high-performance graph algorithms, so the Library for Efficient Data Types and Algorithms ([LEDA](https://leda.uni-trier.de/leda/guide/Index.html)) is significantly faster than they are because it is an industrial library designed for